THE TILLERS MUSEUM

-Tillers International acts as custodian of the Carroll Abbey collection for the Kalamazoo Community Foundation.
-This collection contains over 4,000 historical farming implements that give fascinating insights into our rural history and valuable inspiration for our present and future.
-Learn more about Carroll Abbey and the collection.
+Tillers International acts as custodian of several collections: the Carroll Abbey Collection, the Ben Wood Collection, and the Tillers Collection.
+Together they provide fascinating insights into our rural history and valuable inspiration for our present and future.